Y (2022 film)

-Synopsis
+Plot

 Story of the film Dr. Aarti Deshmukh revolves around a medical officer.
 Aarti, a mother of a daughter, is tasked with investigating the medical systems involved in female foeticide.
 In front of the conscientious Aarti who does his job well, Dr. Purushottam stands as a challenge.
 Despite many attempts, Aarti does not find any evidence against Purushottam.
 Purushottam eventually uses his powers to transfer Aarti, but in the days remaining before the transfer, Aarti takes up the task of gathering evidence.